ItsMat78/CampuEats/README.md

-# 🍔 CampusEats - Smart Canteen Management System
+# 🍔 IIITEats - Smart Canteen Management System

 ## 📖 Overview

-**CampusEats** is a full-stack web application designed to digitize university canteen operations.
+**IIITEats** is a full-stack web application designed to digitize university canteen operations.
 It bridges the gap between students and the kitchen staff, offering a seamless ordering experience and a real-time Kitchen Display System (KDS).

 Built with performance and UI/UX in mind, it features a modern **Glassmorphism design**, **Lazy Loading** for image optimization, and a robust **MySQL** backend.